someobserver/recurgence/README.md

 You've seen this before, likely today.

 A brilliant mind who can't make up their mind.
 A productivity expert whose life is complete chaos.
-The startup that scales itself to death.
+A startup that scales itself to death.
 A democracy that votes itself into authoritarianism.
 A couple that knows exactly what's wrong and continues doing it—over, and over, and over.

-Every recursive system $\rightarrow$ minds, cultures, institutions, AI systems $\circlearrowright$ fails in precisely the same dozen ways.
+Every recursive system — minds, cultures, institutions, AI systems $\circlearrowright$ fails in precisely the same dozen ways.
 Not *similar* ways.
 The <u>same ways</u>, following identical mathematical signatures, because they're all expressions of the same underlying field dynamics.

 Once you see the pattern, you can't unsee it.
 But more importantly, **you can predict it.**